AniruddhGuttikar/compressor-decompressor/README.md

 ## Contributing

 Feel free to contribute to the project by opening issues or submitting pull requests.
+Feel free to help me get rid of some horrible memory leaks.

 Happy compressing and decompressing! 🎉